boltlabs-inc/zip-spec/zip-bolt-support.rst

 4.4 Channel Closing
 -------------
 The customer initiates channel closing by posting a closing transaction that spends from the multi-signature address with a witness that satisfies the witnessScript and the ``OP_BOLT`` opcode: the refund token and the two transaction outputs to the customer (``txout[0]``) and merchant (``txout[1]``).
-Note that the refund token consists of (a) Mode ID: 2 and (2) a merchant signature on the latest wallet public key and the updated balance of the channel.
+Note that the refund token consists of (a) Mode ID: 2 and (b) a merchant signature on the latest wallet public key and the updated balance of the channel.
 The customer’s transaction output is timelocked, while the merchant is able to spend immediately.

 Reference Implementation